php-ru/symfony-docs-ru/contributing/code/reproducer.rst

 #.
 Don't edit any of the default Symfony configuration options.
 #.
 Don't copy your original application code and don't use the same structure
    of controllers, actions, etc. as in your original application.
 #.
-Create a simple controller and add your routing definition that shows the bug.
+Create a small controller and add your routing definition that shows the bug.
 #.
 Don't create or modify any other file.
 #.
 Execute ``composer require symfony/web-server-bundle`` and use the ``server:run``
    command to browse to the new route and see if the bug appears or not.